alterway/formations/cours/cloud/cloud.en.md

 ### PaaS

 - *Platform as a Service*
-- Development/deployment environment of an application
+- Two concepts:
-- Language/framework specific (example: Python/Django)
+    - Environment to develop/deploy an application (language/framework specific - example: Python/Django)
     - Higher level resources than infrastructure, example: DBMS
 - Target users: application developers

 ### SaaS

 - *Software as a Service*
 - Target users: end users
+- Not to be confused with the *economic* definition of SaaS

 ### Something as a Service?